foreverfl/vscode/docs/python/python-tutorial.md

 ![Setting a breakpoint in hello.py](images/tutorial/breakpoint-set.png)

-Next, to initialize the debugger, press `kb(workbench.action.debug.start)`.
+Next, to initialize the debugger, press `F5`.
 Since this is your first time debugging this file, a configuration menu will open from the Command Palette allowing you to select the type of debug configuration you would like for the opened file.

 ![List of Python debugger configuration options](images/shared/debug-configurations.png)